greg-raven/grus/_posts/2015-03-19-illegals-do-not-have-the-right-to-work.md

 ---
-title: 'Illegals do NOT have the right to work'
+title: "Illegals do NOT have the right to work"
 layout: post
 categories:
 - Letters